valentine195/Obsidian-Vault/The Mark of Death/2. Compendium/Monsters/Royal Incinerator.md

     - [Magic Resistance, The royal incinerator has advantage on saving throws against spells and other magical effects.]
     - [Magic Weapons, The royal incinerator's weapon attacks are magical.]
     - [Unfaltering, The royal incinerator is immune to any spell or effect that would alter its form and it isn’t affected by spells of the enchantment or illusion schools of magic.]
-    - [Rejuvenation, As long as its brazier is lit, a destroyed royal incinerator gains a new body in 1d4 days, regaining all its hit points and becoming active again.
+    - [Rejuvenation, As long as its brazier is lit, a destroyed royal incinerator gains a new body in 1 week, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the brazier.]
 actions:
-    - [<trait-name>, <trait-description>]
+    - [Multiattack, The royal incinerator makes two melee attacks.]
-legendary_actions:
+    - [Impale, Melee Weapon Attack: +13 to hit, reach 5 ft., one target.
+Hit: 25 (4d8 + 7) piercing damage plus 10 (3d6) fire damage.
+The target must succeed on a DC 21 Strength saving throw or be restrained by the blade and take 10 (3d6) fire damage at the start of each of their turns.
+The royal incinerator can then only use slam attacks, until it summons its sword back to it as a bonus action, freeing the target.
+The target, or an ally of them, can use their action to remove the blade, freeing themselves.]
-    - [<legendary_actions-name>, <legendary_actions-description>]
+    - [Slam, Melee Weapon Attack: +13 to hit, reach 5 ft., one target.
+Hit: 23 (3d10 + 7) bludgeoning damage and 10 (3d6) fire damage.]
-reactions:
+    - [Sword, Melee Weapon Attack: +13 to hit, reach 5 ft., one target.
+Hit: 25 (4d8 + 7) slashing damage and 10 (3d6) fire damage.]
-    - [<reaction-name>, <reaction-description>]
+    - [Cleansing Fire (Recharge 5-6), The royal incinerator exhales fire in a 120-foot line that is 10 feet wide.
+Each creature in that line must make a DC 19 Dexterity saving throw, taking 63 (14d8) fire damage on a failed save, or half as much damage on a successful one.]
 ```

 ## History